awesome-archive/awesome-text-summarization/README.md

 2. Alexis Conneau, Douwe Kiela.
 [SentEval: An Evaluation Toolkit for Universal Sentence Representations](https://arxiv.org/abs/1803.05449). arXiv:1803.05449, LREC 2018.
 The source code in Python is [SentEval](https://github.com/facebookresearch/SentEval). **SentEval** encompasses a variety of tasks, including binary and multi-class classification, natural language inference and sentence similarity.
 3. Alex Wang, Amapreet Singh, Julian Michael, Felix Hill, Omer Levy, Samuel R. Bowman.
 [GLUE: A Multi-Task Benchmark and Analysis Platform for Natural Language Understanding](https://arxiv.org/abs/1804.07461). arXiv:1804.07461, 2018.
 4. Alexis Conneau, German Kruszewski, Guillaume Lample, Loïc Barrault, Marco Baroni.
 [What you can cram into a single vector: Probing sentence embeddings for linguistic properties](https://arxiv.org/abs/1805.01070v2). arXiv:1805.01070v2, 2018.
+5. Christian S. Perone, Roberto Silveira, Thomas S. Paula.
+[Evaluation of sentence embeddings in downstream and linguistic probing tasks](https://arxiv.org/abs/1806.06259). arXiv:1806.06259, 2018.

+#### Cross-lingual Sentence Representations

+1. [LASER](https://github.com/facebookresearch/LASER) is a library to calculate multilingual sentence embeddings:
+   * Holger Schwenk and Matthijs Douze.
+[Learning Joint Multilingual Sentence Representations with Neural Machine Translation](https://aclanthology.info/papers/W17-2619/w17-2619).
+ACL workshop on Representation Learning for NLP, 2017.
+   * Holger Schwenk and Xian Li.
+[A Corpus for Multilingual Document Classification in Eight Languages](http://www.lrec-conf.org/proceedings/lrec2018/pdf/658.pdf).
+LREC, 2018.
+   * Holger Schwenk.
+[Filtering and Mining Parallel Data in a Joint Multilingual Space](https://arxiv.org/abs/1805.09822). arXiv:1805.09822, ACL, 2018.
+   * Mikel Artetxe, Holger Schwenk.
+[Margin-based Parallel Corpus Mining with Multilingual Sentence Embeddings](https://arxiv.org/abs/1811.01136). arXiv:1811.01136, 2018.
+   * Mikel Artetxe, Holger Schwenk.
+[Massively Multilingual Sentence Embeddings for Zero-Shot Cross-Lingual Transfer and Beyond](https://arxiv.org/abs/1812.10464). arXiv:1812.10464, 2018.

+#### Evaluation of Cross-lingual Sentence Representations

+1. Alexis Conneau, Guillaume Lample, Ruty Rinott, Adina Williams, Samuel R. Bowman, Holger Schwenk, Veselin Stoyanov.
+[XNLI: Evaluating Cross-lingual Sentence Representations](https://arxiv.org/abs/1809.05053). arXiv:1809.05053, EMNLP 2018.

+### Language Representations

+1. Jeremy Howard, Sebastian Ruder.
+[Universal Language Model Fine-tuning for Text Classification](https://arxiv.org/abs/1801.06146v5). arXiv:1801.06146v5, ACL 2018.
+   * To address the lack of labeled data and to make NLP classification easier and less time-consuming, the researchers suggest applying transfer learning to NLP problems.
+Thus, instead of training the model from scratch, you can use another model that has been trained to solve a similar problem as the basis, and then fine-tune the original model to solve your specific problem.
+   * This fine-tuning should take into account several important considerations: a) Different layers should be fine-tuned to different extents as they capture different kinds of information. b) Adapting model’s parameters to task-specific features will be more efficient if the learning rate is firstly linearly increased and then linearly decayed. c) Fine-tuning all layers at once is likely to result in catastrophic forgetting; thus, it would be better to gradually unfreeze the model starting from the last layer.
+   * ULMFiT consists of three stages: a) The LM is trained on a general-domain corpus to capture general features of the language in different layers. b) The full LM is fine-tuned on target task data using discriminative fine-tuning and slanted triangular learning rates to learn task-specific features. c) The classifier is fine-tuned on the target task using gradual unfreezing and STLR to preserve low-level representations and adapt high-level ones.
+2. Matthew E. Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, Luke Zettlemoyer.
+[Deep contextualized word representations](https://arxiv.org/abs/1802.05365). arXiv:1802.05365, NAACL 2018.
+The source code is [ELMo](https://allennlp.org/elmo).
+   * To generate word embeddings as a weighted sum of the internal states of a deep bi-directional language model (biLM), pre-trained on a large text corpus.
+   * To include representations from all layers of a biLM as different layers represent different types of information.
+   * To base ELMo representations on characters so that the network can use morphological clues to “understand” out-of-vocabulary tokens unseen in training.
+3. Matthew E. Peters, Mark Neumann, Luke Zettlemoyer, Wen-tau Yih.
+[Dissecting Contextual Word Embeddings: Architecture and Representation](https://arxiv.org/abs/1808.08949v2). arXiv:1808.08949v2, EMNLP 2018.
+3. Alec Radford, Karthik Narasimhan, Tim Salimans, and Ilya Sutskever.
+[Improving Language Understanding by Generative Pre-Training](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf).
+Technical report, OpenAI, 2018.
+The source code written in Python is [finetune-transformer-lm](https://github.com/openai/finetune-transformer-lm).
+4. Jacob Devlin, Ming-Wei Chang, Kenton Lee, Kristina Toutanova.
+[BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805). arXiv:1810.04805, 2018.
+   * TensorFlow code and pre-trained models for BERT are in [bert](https://github.com/google-research/bert).
+   *  PyTorch versions of BERT are [pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT) and [BERT-pytorch](https://github.com/codertimo/BERT-pytorch).
+   *  Chainer implementation of BERT is [bert-chainer](https://github.com/soskek/bert-chainer).
+   *  Using BERT model as a sentence encoding service is implemented as [bert-as-service](https://github.com/hanxiao/bert-as-service).

+#### Cross-lingual Language Representations

+1. Guillaume Lample, Alexis Conneau.
+[Cross-lingual Language Model Pretraining](https://arxiv.org/abs/1901.07291). arXiv:1901.07291, 2019.

 ### Extractive Text Summarization